Renewable Energy and Energy Efficiency Partnership

-The Renewable Energy and Energy Efficiency Partnership (REEEP) is a Vienna-based international organisation (link in German) that advances markets for renewable energy and energy efficiency with a particular emphasis on the emerging markets and developing countries.
-Its primary focus is in de-risking and scaling up clean energy business models.
+The Renewable Energy and Energy Efficiency Partnership (REEEP) is a Vienna-based Quasi-International Organisation that advances markets for renewable energy and energy efficiency with a particular emphasis on the emerging markets and developing countries.

 REEEP was originally launched by the government of the United Kingdom, along with other partners, at the Johannesburg World Summit on Sustainable Development (WSSD) in August 2002.
+Since 2004 it has been headquartered at the United Nations Office in Vienna and is supported by the Government of Austria among others.

+REEEP develops and implements programmes which use a combination of financial instruments, capacity building, facilitation of stakeholder cooperation and technical assistance to encourage private sector investment in clean energy markets, primarily in low- and middle income countries.

-Origins
+Origins and funders

 In 2002, accelerating the development of renewable energy and energy efficiency technologies was one of the priorities of a large group of countries at the WSSD.
 Margaret Beckett, then UK Minister for the Environment announced the initiative to form REEEP at the summit's closing session.
 It grew from an agreement with other committed governments, businesses and NGOs to deliver WSSD commitments others, in particular to take forward the key recommendations of the G8 Renewable Energy Task Force.

 From January 2003 until May 2004, the REEEP was housed within the UK Foreign and Commonwealth Office (FCO) where it continued following the UN Type II Partnership process of stakeholder consultation.
 In June 2004, REEEP obtained formal, legal non-profit status as an international NGO and has since been located at the UN complex in Vienna, Austria.
-In 2016, REEEP was granted status as a quasi-international organisation in Austria, along with four other organisations.
+In 2016, REEEP was granted status as a Quasi-International Organisation in Austria, along with four other organisations.

-Business model

-It pursues its market catalyst role via an approach it calls "Invest – Learn – Share":